Disclaimer: This post has been translated to English using a machine translation model. Please, let me know if you find any mistakes.

 In a previous post about tokens, we already saw the minimal representation of each word, which corresponds to assigning a number to the smallest division of each word.

-However, transformers and therefore LLMs do not represent word information in this way, but rather through embeddings
+However, transformers and therefore LLMs do not represent word information in this way, but rather through embeddings.

-.
-By examining the problems with these two types of representations, we can move on to word embeddings
+Let's first look at two ways to represent words: ordinal encoding and one hot encoding.
+By examining the problems with these two types of representations, we can move on to word embeddings and sentence embeddings.

-And finally, we will see how to use pretrained embedding
+And finally, we will see how to use pretrained embedding models with the transformers library from HuggingFace.

 Ordinal encoding